UniStuttgart-INS/INSTINCT/README.md

   - We recommend using Ubuntu inside WSL and following the Ubuntu instructions above.
 - For executing, INSTINCT can be compiled with `MSVC` directly on Windows
   - Use the `Build Tools for Visual Studio 2022` ([download](https://visualstudio.microsoft.com/downloads/))
     - Install both the C++ Toolchain and Cmake through the Build Tools
+  - Install the conan package manager ([download](https://conan.io/))
   - Use the Developer Powershell to invoke commands and also to start VS Code
   - Windows specifies the build type at compile time, not during cmake generation.
 Therefore the toolchain file has a different path.
 See above